 Perhaps you’re uploading the odd vid to Facebook too.

-And the likes and shares come in.
+And the likes and shares pile in.

 You love the attention.
 It really seems as though people grok that you’re not an amateur videographer poser.